First large-scale intercomparison of satellite-based volcanic ash retrievals

-In June 2015, Met Office experts took part in the first World Meteorological Organisation ( WMO) Intercomparison of Satellite-based Volcanic Ash Retrieval Algorithms.
+In June 2015, Met Office experts took part in the first World Meteorological Organisation (WMO) Intercomparison of Satellite-based Volcanic Ash Retrieval Algorithms.
 Objectives of the intercomparison were (i) to establish a basic validation protocol, (ii) to quantify and understand differences in products and (iii) to standardise volcanic cloud geophysical parameters.
 Twenty-two algorithms from institutions and groups all over the world were compared, using passive satellite imagery from several satellite instruments such as SEVIRI, the MTSAT Imager, AVHRR, MODIS, IASI and many others.

-Figure 2.
-Example of Met Office satellite-derived volcanic ash loading over the North Sea compared with results from the FAAM research aircraft.
 The Met Office also provided one of the reference datasets used in the intercomparison, originating from six flights of the United Kingdom research aircraft.
 Although limited in time and space, this dataset was considered a good validation source by all groups taking part in the intercomparison (see Figure 2 for an example of the use of this dataset).

 In general, the Met Office satellite detection and retrieval results showed good levels of agreement with other state-of-the-art schemes (an example of one such comparison is shown in Figure 3), and areas for future improvements have been identified.
 The report's conclusions highlight a threshold of ~0.1 g/m2 for the detection of volcanic layers using passive infrared imagery, and an error estimate of a factor between 2 and 4 on concentration estimates.
 Ash layer heights measured from satellite imagers were generally within ±2 km of aircraft observations.